Lung Cancer Risk Factors

 Tobacco use is the number one risk factor for lung cancer.
 In the United States, roughly 80-85% of lung cancers are linked to cigarette smoking.
 The risk increases with the number of years and packs per day.
 Quitting at any age can significantly lower your risk of developing lung cancer.

 Cigar and pipe smoking are linked to lung cancer, however, the risk may be lower in people who do not also smoke cigarettes.
-This of course varies based on level of inhalation and quantity smoked per day.
+This, of course, varies based on the level of inhalation and quantity smoked per day.